explainers-by-googlers/cross-origin-storage/README.md

 ##### Key points

 - **Unrelated sites:** The two sites belong to different origins and do not share any context, ensuring the example demonstrates cross-origin capabilities.
 - **Human-readable descriptions:** Each site assigns its own human-readable description, localized to the user's context.
-The name isn't shared across origins.
+The description isn't shared across origins.
-- **Cross-origin sharing:** Despite the different names and origins, the file is securely identified by its hash, demonstrating the API's ability to facilitate cross-origin file storage and retrieval.
+- **Cross-origin sharing:** Despite the different descriptions and origins, the file is securely identified by its hash, demonstrating the API's ability to facilitate cross-origin file storage and retrieval.

 ## Detailed design discussion

 ### User consent and permissions

-The permission prompt must clearly display the file's name to ensure users understand what file they are being asked to store or retrieve.
+The permission prompt must clearly display the file's description to ensure users understand what file they are being asked to store or retrieve.
 The goal is to strike a balance between providing sufficient technical details and maintaining user-friendly simplicity.

-An **access permission** will be shown every time the `navigator.crossOriginStorage.requestFileHandle(hash, { name })` method is called without the `create` option set to `true`, which can happen to check for existence of the file and to obtain the handle to then get the actual file.
-The `name` will be part of the permission text.
+An **access permission** will be shown every time the `navigator.crossOriginStorage.requestFileHandle(hash, { description })` method is called without the `create` option set to `true`, which can happen to check for existence of the file and to obtain the handle to then get the actual file.
+The `description` will be part of the permission text.
 User agents can decide to allow this on every visit, or to explicitly ask upon each access attempt.

 If the origin has stored the file before, the user agent can decide to not show a prompt.